djvill/LSA2019-Reproducible-Research/intro_to_git.md

 # Introduction to Git

+This tutorial has been lightly adapted by Dan Villarreal (University of Pittsburgh) to update what git looks like as of version 2.33.0 (August 2021).

 The materials below have been adapted from the excellent lessons by the Software Carpentry, which they have generously made available through the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 For each of the sections, we encourage you to visit [Software Carpentry's original lesson page](http://swcarpentry.github.io/git-novice/) for more in-depth content.
 Our workshop lessons below are based on their lessons 2 to 6.

 1. [Setting Up Git](#setting-up-git)